coleifer/peewee/docs/peewee/db_tools.rst

 The peewee migration philosophy is that tools relying on database introspection, versioning, and auto-detection are often fragile, brittle and complex.
 Migrations can be written as simple python scripts and executed from the command-line.
-The small :ref:`runner <migration-runner>` below adds bookkeeping and can be used for migration generation and execution.
+The :ref:`runner <migration-runner>` below adds bookkeeping and can be used for migration generation and execution.

 Supported schema-altering operations: